Tools

 What it computes: the Information Coefficient (IC) is the cross-sectional correlation between a signal's forecasts and the returns that follow.
 The rank IC (Spearman's ρ) is the conventional measure because it's robust to outliers and only assumes a monotonic relationship; the Pearson IC assumes linearity.
 New to this?
 Start with the Information Coefficient guide.

 Open source — view or fork the calculator on GitHub (MIT, single dependency-free HTML file).
-Related tool: Signal Decay Calculator.
+Related tools: Signal Decay Calculator · Backtest Overfitting Simulator · Cointegration & Pairs Trading Simulator · Signal Combination Simulator · Correlation Heatmap · VPIN & the Volume Clock · Signal Skill Explorer.

 Predictions and realized returns